dstagner/dstagner.github.io/_posts/2015-06-15-weaponized-bacon.md

 This is a story of a recipe, and also of cultures coming together.

 At the [Convergence](http://convergence-con.org) science fiction convention, there is a room party called the House of Toast.
 For three nights, House of Toast provides toast with toppings to the thousands of hungry geeks swarming the convention.
+In 2015, the theme of the con was "Dystopia".
+The House of Toast went along with it, calling themselves "Dystoastia" that year.
+My daughter and I decided to make a variety of toppings for Dystoastia, based on the them.

+One of them was Weaponized Bacon.

 ### The recipe